 - Have a consultation with an appropriately registered cosmetic surgeon.

 - If you are considering a cosmetic procedure overseas, confirm that the doctor is properly registered in that country.

 - Ensure that you fully understand the expected outcome and potential complications

 - Establish the included/excluded costs of your procedure

 - Avoid being tempted by the offer of discounted prices

 - Take a week to a fortnight cooling-off period between the consultation and surgery

-Dr Robert Goldman, B.Sc (hons), MB.Ch.B, F.R.A.C.S., performs cosmetic breast surgery and abdominal surgery, those areas that are part of his specialty of general breast and abdominal surgery.
+Dr Robert Goldman, B.Sc (Hons), MB.Ch.B, F.R.A.C.S., performs cosmetic breast surgery and abdominal surgery, those areas that are part of his speciality of general breast and abdominal surgery.
 He received advanced training in both General and Breast Surgery at Royal Perth Hospital WA, Sir Charles Gairdner Hospital and Fremantle Hospital WA and was awarded his Fellowship of the Royal Australasian College of Surgeons in 1997.